openstack-archive/cookbook-openstack-image/README.md

 Description
 ===========
-Placeholder for the OpenStack Compute service `Glance` as part of the OpenStack `Essex` reference architecture using Chef.
+Placeholder for the OpenStack Image service `Glance` as part of the OpenStack `Essex` reference architecture using Chef.
 The http://github.com/opscode/openstack-chef-repo will contain documentation for using this cookbook in the context of a full OpenStack deployment.

 Sharing the Nova database will be preferred for simplicity.